fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The mosque was built by prophet Muhammad ﷺ   in 622 CE (1 AH) after his arrival in Medina.
 Riding a camel called Qaswa, he arrived at the place where this mosque was built, which was being used as a burial ground.
 Refusing to accept the land as a gift from the two orphans, Sahl and Suhayl, who owned the land, he bought the land which was paid for by Abu Ayyub al-Ansari and it took seven months to complete the construction of the mosque.
 It measured 30.5 m × 35.62 m.
 The roof which was supported by palm trunks was made of beaten clay and palm leaves.
 It was at a height of 3.60 m.
 The three doors of the mosque were the "Gate of Mercy" (باب الرحمة Bab ar-Rahmah) to the south, "Gate of Gabriel" (باب جبريل Bab Jibril) to the west and "Gate of Women" (باب النساء Bab Nisa) to the east.
 At this time point in the history of the Mosque, the qiblah wall was facing north to Jerusalem, and al-Suffah was along the northern wall.

 Prophet Muhammad ﷺ   himself helped in the construction.
-He started carrying unburned bricks for its building and while doing so, he would say, “This load is better than the load of Khaybar, for it is more pious in the sight of Allah and purer and better rewardable.”
+He started carrying unburned bricks for its building and while doing so, he would say, "This load is better than the load of Khaybar, for it is more pious in the sight of Allah and purer and better rewardable."
 He was also saying,
 > "O Allah!
 The actual reward is the reward in the Hereafter, so bestow Your Mercy on the Ansar and the Muhajirun (Immigrants)."

 </details><details><summary>